kestra-io/docs/content/blogs/2024-09-25-the-story-behind-our-seed.md

   role: "CEO & Co-Founder"
 image: /blogs/2024-09-25-the-story-behind-our-seed.jpg
 ---
-Seeing *Michel Tricot* and *Jean Lafleur* from *Airbyte* share their fundraising deck openly inspired us to follow suit.
+Seeing *Michel Tricot* and *Jean Lafleur* from **Airbyte** share their fundraising deck openly inspired us to follow suit.
+Thank you to them for their transparency and for passing on valuable insights that help startups on their journey. (link below)

 Today, **we're sharing the deck that helped us raise $8M in seed funding**—the decisions we made and the vision that drives [Kestra](https://github.com/kestra-io/kestra).
 We want to offer a look into what went into building this story, and why it worked for us.